LibreTexts/ngshare/docs/contributer_guide/docs.rst

 Documentation
 =============

-This project uses Sphinx to generate documentation for Read the Docs
+This project uses Sphinx to generate documentation for Read the Docs.
+To install make dependencies and generate the HTML version of the documentation, run the following.

 .. code:: bash